FAQ Frequently Asked Questions

 Sunday, 10:00AM – 8:00PM / 10:00AM – 6:30PM

-Supercon takes place at The Greater Fort Lauderdale Convention Center, 1950 Eisenhower Blvd, Fort Lauderdale, FL 33316.
+Supercon takes place at The Broward County Convention Center, 1950 Eisenhower Blvd, Fort Lauderdale, FL 33316.
 The Convention Center is less than 4 miles away from the Fort Lauderdale Airport, and Supercon provides free shuttles between the designated Supercon host hotels and the convention center.

-The Greater Fort Lauderdale Convention Center is located in the heart of Fort Lauderdale, minutes away from Fort Lauderdale Beach, Downtown Fort Lauderdale, and the Fort Lauderdale Airport.
+The Broward County Convention Center is located in the heart of Fort Lauderdale, minutes away from Fort Lauderdale Beach, Downtown Fort Lauderdale, and the Fort Lauderdale Airport.